polyaxon/polyaxon/site/docs/core/quick-start/scale.md

 Oftentimes you may want to create many experiments with different parameters and automatically manage their execution.

 Polyaxon has APIs and clients that you can use with your favorite scheduler.
-It also comes with a built-in support for distributed jobs, parallel executions, an optimization and a flow engine.
+It also comes with built-in support for distributed jobs, parallel executions, and an optimization and a flow engine.

 ## Scaling with distributed jobs

 Running a distributed job is similar to running a normal job, Polyaxon offers different [distributed runtimes](/docs/experimentation/distributed/).

-In this example we will just show a tensorflow distributed experiment based on TFJob.
+In this example, we will just show a tensorflow distributed experiment based on TFJob.
 But the same principle applies to other supported operators.

 ```yaml
 version: 1.1